How To Tell if Someone Blocked you on Facebook

 - Navigate to the Facebook “search bar” at the top of the page.

 - Type in the name of the profile that you are searching to find.

-If the profile doesn’t appear (and you’ve made sure you’re searching for the right name), you were blocked, or they’ve deactivated their account.
-It is also possible that they got banned.
+If the profile doesn’t appear (and you’ve made sure you’re searching for the right name), the user may have blocked your account.

 Check Facebook Posts and Comments to See if You Got Blocked

 If you just got unfriended, you’ll still see your former friend’s activity on your wall.
 Have they ever posted anything to your wall?
 Have they ever commented on any of your posts?
 How about posts from mutual friends?
 You can follow these steps to check for specific posts quickly:

 - Click the arrow in the top right and select “Settings and Privacy.”

 - Under “Filters” in the “Activity Log,” select “People.”